timersys/popups/README.txt

 = Can I give other roles permissions to edit popups ? = You need to add [this code](https://gist.github.com/timersys/03067ac7594fdce288ca) to your functions.php

-= How to open a popup by pressing a link or button ? = Check the following gist (https://gist.github.com/timersys/d68690a85aed14a02318)

 = How to close the popup is a user clicks on a regular link ? = To use custom conversions check [this code](https://gist.github.com/timersys/7facec9c80935a0df1c6) .
 You need to add it in your theme javascript files